gbmhunter/blog/content/electronics/components/diodes/leds/_index.md

 The photocurrent of an LED is about 10-100 times smaller that that of a purpose-built photo-diode.
 The wavelength of peak sensitivity is usually a little less than the peak wavelength that it emits light at.HighLED is binned according to flux output.
 There are 5 bins:

-￼

 ## RGB LEDs

 RGB LEDs are LED's which have three diodes inside them, one red, one green, and one blue.
 Whats cool with these is, when controlled correctly, they can produce almost any visible colour (remember primary colours in science class?).

-RGB's usually have at least four pins, one each for one side of the red, green, and blue diodes (either all anode or all cathode), and a common which connects all three of the other sides of the diodes.
+RGBs usually have at least four pins, one each for one side of the red, green, and blue diodes (either all anode or all cathode), and a common which connects all three of the other sides of the diodes.
 They are more complicated to control than a normal LED, normally requiring 3 different PWM signals, and a bit of firmware to calculate the appropriate duty cycles.

 You can get RGD LEDs which already have the control and drive circuitry (e.g. the constant current source) for the LEDs inside them.
 These are normally connected to a microcontroller via a digital communication bus (e.g. [SPI](/electronics/communication-protocols/spi-communication-protocol), or sometimes a custom protocol).

 One popular example, the WS8211, uses it's own custom communications protocol running at 800kHz.

 {{< img src="ws2811-rgb-led-front-and-back-photo.png" width="498px" caption="The WS2811, a popular RGD LED, with integrated controller and drive circuitry (constant current supply).
 Communicates via a custom 800kHz protocol to a microcontroller." >}}

 ## LED Controllers